 A large part of this hinges on securely protecting the data - and one of the ways this can be done is through watermarking documents.

 By generating a random unique identifier that acts as a stamp over an image submitted by a customer or one that has been downloaded, we are able to ascertain that the entity accessing the documents has the right to do so.
-Moreover, it helps us ensure that it is not manipulated.
+Moreover, it helps us ensure that the document in the image is not manipulated.

 The process does not tamper with the image, and will only add an additional security layer to the identity verification process - giving users more confidence that their identity details are protected.

-Apart from stronger data privacy, it protects the documents from being reused and holds companies accountable - by enabling users to view the document’s audit history.
-Below is an example of watermarking where each number is unique for maximum security.
+Apart from stronger data privacy, watermarked documents are protected from being reused and holds companies accountable - by enabling users to view the document’s audit history.
+Below is an example of document watermarking where each number is unique for maximum security.

 With digital transactions on the rise, identity verification plays a critical role in ensuring that the user is indeed who they claim to be.
-This demands that users submit their documents to the identity verification provider to prove their identity.
+This demands that users submit their documents for verification alongside a selfie (biometric scan) to complete the identity verification process and prove that they are who they claim to be.

 The most optimal solution to increase the security of the documents is to watermark them.
-By enabling watermarks, we are able to counter data manipulation and identity theft - amplifying security for our users and enterprises.
+With these watermarked documents, we are able to reduce identity theft that often happens with data manipulation, thereby strengthening fraud prevention.

-Better yet, using watermarking as a digital signature helps mitigate fraudulent accounts and avoids instances of threat actors gaining access to sensitive data.
+Better yet, using security watermark as a digital signature helps mitigate fraudulent accounts and avoids instances of threat actors gaining access to sensitive data.

 Our identity verification solution continues to leverage cutting-edge technology to build a more secure digital world.
 Choosing the right identity verification provider can be pivotal to enhancing security, building trust and meeting compliance requirements for your business.

-If you also care about these things in your business, we’d love to give you a demo today.
+If you also care about securing your business, book a demo meeting with us today.